Xavier vs. Kennesaw State: Odds, spread, over/under - NCAA Tournament First Round

 Xavier vs. Kennesaw State Betting Trends

-- In the Musketeers' 32 games this season, the combined scoring has gone over the point total 20 times.
+- A total of 20 out of the Musketeers' 32 games this season have gone over the point total.

-- Kennesaw State has covered 20 times in 31 matchups with a spread this year.
+- Kennesaw State has compiled a 20-10-1 record against the spread this season.

-- Owls games have gone over the point total 16 out of 31 times this year.
+- The Owls and their opponents have combined to hit the over 16 out of 31 times this season.

 Xavier Futures Odds